Debtor Management: A Creditor's Operating Framework

 Not For You: When Debtor Management Frameworks Are Over-Engineered

-Very small ledgers.
-A creditor with under 50 active accounts can run effective debtor management by manual attention and relationship-based escalation.
-A full automated matrix is overkill.
+A creditor with fewer than 50 active accounts can run effective debtor management by manual attention and relationship-based escalation.
+A full automated matrix is overkill and adds overhead without proportional benefit.

-Project-based billing.
-Creditors issuing a few very large invoices per year (for example, construction or long-cycle consulting) manage debtors on a per-project basis with contract-specific milestones, not on a standardized ageing matrix.
+Creditors issuing a few very large invoices per year — construction or long-cycle consulting — manage debtors on a per-project basis with contract-specific milestones, not a standardized ageing matrix.

-Single-payer government contracts.
-When 80 percent of revenue comes from one government entity with fixed payment rules, the debtor management workflow collapses to a specialized government-receivables process with different tools (lien rights, prompt payment acts, specific appropriations tracking).
+When 80 percent of revenue comes from one government entity with fixed payment rules, the debtor management workflow collapses to a specialized government-receivables process with different tools: lien rights, prompt payment acts, specific appropriations tracking.

 Original Analysis: The Cost of a Missed Escalation